NEAT-project/neat/README.md

 ```
 Don't forget to run ldconfig after installing neat the first time.

-### TODO
-- [ ] Give user control of how loop is run so that it for example can be integrated into other event loops.
-- [ ] Monitor more stuff, like routes?
-- [x] Implement some form of logging/verbose mode.
-This is something that we should all agree on.
-- [ ] Find a platform-independent alternative to ldns.

 ## Buildbots :fire:
 The [buildbots](http://buildbot.nplab.de:28010/waterfall) are triggered by every commit in every branch.